-We argue that approaches like CDF will ensure young children are included into the decision-making process by bringing their needs to the forefront as paramount and equally as important as older children.
+We argue that approaches like Developmental Feedback will ensure young children are included into the decision-making process by bringing their needs to the forefront as paramount and equally as important as older children.
 The model takes into account the development and attachment needs of each child at specific points in time, and weaves this information into an ongoing FDR process.

 - Parent interviews: to gain insight into the child’s development and growth up to that point.

-- Developmental Feedback session: Child consultant delivers feedback based on the parent interviews, observations of the child and theory.
+- Developmental Feedback session: Child Consultant delivers feedback based on the parent interviews, observations of the child and theory.

-- Review and Monitoring session: check in with parents to review child’s response to parenting plans, ongoing needs and further psycho-education.
+- Review and monitoring session: check in with parents to review child’s response to parenting plans, ongoing needs and further psycho-education.

 As we know from research, separation is a type of trauma on children, as it disrupts their development and attachments in some way.
 We also know that there can be prevention and repair when parents are able buffer the impact of separation on their children.